 To protect your baby from infant botulism:

-- Don't offer your baby honey.
+- Don't offer honey.
 Wild honey is a potential source of C. botulinum spores.
 Avoid giving honey — even a tiny taste — to babies under the age of 1 year.

 - Be careful when canning food.
 Pressure-cook home-canned foods to reduce the risk of contamination with C. botulinum spores.
 Consider boiling home-canned foods for 10 minutes before serving them.